collabnix/kubezilla500/DISCLAIMER.md

 By participating in this project, you acknowledge and accept that the security of the Kubernetes Community Cluster is a shared responsibility.
 Exercise due diligence, adhere to security best practices, and promptly report any identified vulnerabilities or security concerns to the project organizers.

-Note: This security disclaimer serves as a starting point and should be tailored to your specific project and organizational requirements.
-It is essential to consult with your organization's security and legal teams to ensure compliance with applicable policies, regulations, and standards.